 Have you ever thought how would heaven look like?
-You would probably think of some place full of flowers and blossoms, with enormous fountains and green gigantic trees.
+You would probably think of someplace full of flowers and blossoms, with enormous fountains and green gigantic trees.
 Then you are probably thinking of a place like Shiraz.
 This amazing city has embraced many historical and natural attractions that no visitor thinking of a dreamy trip in one of the gorgeous and ancient paradises of Iran, would tend to miss.
-This article introduces Shiraz tourist attractions; some of which have global reputation.
+This article introduces Shiraz tourist attractions; some of which have a global reputation.

 Persepolis was the capital of the Persian Achaemenid Empire.
 This monument has so many historical stories to offer; as some locals may say it is “History in front of your eyes”.
 In 518 BC Darius the Great built Persepolis as a modern city which was impressive due to its luxury and opulence.
 The architecture of Persepolis shows us how grand and fascinating the place was in 500 BC.
 Persepolis is one of the historical monuments that is inscribed in UNESCO.
-So, as a representative of Iran’s history and glory you wouldn’t want to miss it.
+So, as a representative of Iran’s history and glory, you wouldn’t want to miss it.
 To reach Persepolis, taking a taxi seems the best way.
 There are also mini-buses departing from Karandish terminus in Shiraz every morning.

 Opening hours: 8 am – 5:30